aaronzhfeng/quantify_credibility/llm-belief-mi-test/OPEN_ENDED_DATASETS_COMMANDS.md

-# Open-Ended Datasets - Evaluation Commands
+# Open-Ended Datasets - Evaluation Commands (Multi-GPU Optimized)

 This guide contains all commands for evaluating **open-ended** datasets (TruthfulQA, extractive QA) using the MI-based uncertainty quantification framework with correctness-based evaluation.